 Let’s take a look at the kitchen.yml file.

-By default, the kitchen.yml file contains a template.
-This templates specifies that you'd like to bring up an Ubuntu 14.04 and a CentOS via Vagrant.
+When you install Chef Test Kitchen, by default, the kitchen.yml file contains a template.
+This templates specifies that you’d like to bring up an Ubuntu 14.04 and a CentOS via Vagrant.
 Leave the default configuration file the way it is and now run

 kitchen list to see what will be created.

 Now bring up the VMs by running

 kitchen create.
 This will download the VMs if not on the local machine and get them configured using Vagrant.

 Once the VMs are created is where your choices are open.
 Test Kitchen is built to test Chef recipes but can also run Pester tests and more.
 You’re now on the way to building and running tests against the infrastructure that was just created!

 At this point, the world is your oyster.
 You are encouraged to dive deeper into Test Kitchen by visiting the official Test Kitchen site.
 This is where you’ll find similar examples of what was covered here as well as how to take your Test Kitchen installation further by incorporating Chef test recipes and more.

 In this post, you were introduced to Chef’s Test Kitchen product.
 This product allows developers and administrators to quickly provision virtual infrastructure.
 This virtual infrastructure can then be used for testing infrastructure as code scenarios ensuring your code is solid.